-Halloween is just around the corner and there are plenty of fun Halloween events in Singapore!
-For those of us who love horror movies, Halloween provides the perfect excuse to indulge in some spooky and scary cinema.
-Meanwhile, The Expat Living team share their favourite scary movie picks for those who like thrills and chills.
-For the faint of heart – feel free to use this as your cheatsheet of what flicks to avoid when someone invites you over for a Halloween movie night!
-And if you are hosting a kids’ movie night, here is a list of not-so-scary films.
-We’ve also got some places where you can create your own scary space and buy costumes for trick or treat night!
+Halloween is just around the corner and there are plenty of fun Halloween events to enjoy in Singapore!
+For those of us who love horror movies, 31 October provides the perfect excuse to indulge in some spooky, scary cinema – that’s why we’re sharing our favourite fright-night movie picks here.
+(Or, if scary movies aren’t your thing, use this as a cheatsheet of flicks to avoid if someone invites you to a Halloween movie night!)
+We also have a list of not-so-scary films for those planning a kids’ get-together.
+Finally, don’t miss our roundup of places where you can create your own scary space and buy costumes for trick-or-treat night!

 The Expat Living team’s top Halloween horror movies

-The Shining was very clever and nobody did anything stupid – like leave everyone else and go in to a dark place on their own!
-I remember being really scared during Friday 13th, and Picnic at Hanging Rock is high up on the creepy meter. -Rebecca
+The Shining was very clever and nobody did anything stupid – like leave everyone else and go into a dark place on their own!
+I remember being really scared during Friday the 13th, while Picnic at Hanging Rock is also high up on the creepy meter for me. – Rebecca

-Silence of the Lambs is top of my list. -Kate W
+Silence of the Lambs is top of my list! – Kate

-The Hand that Rocks the Cradle and Dead Calm are thrillers which had me on the edge of my seat. – Danielle
+The Hand that Rocks the Cradle and Dead Calm are two thrillers that had me on the edge of my seat. – Danielle

-Nightmare on Elm Street … who would forget Freddy Krueger?! – Grace
+Nightmare on Elm Street … who could forget Freddy Krueger?! – Grace

-Silence of the Lambs … that mask still scares me! -Jacqui
+That mask in Silence of the Lambs still scares me today! – Jacqui

 I absolutely love scary movies, always have!
 I started watching them when I was 10 (my parents didn’t know).
-My first was Jaws – and that stopped me wanting to swim for about five years.
-I think Halloween, with Jamie Lee Curtis, is terrifying – then of course there’s the classic Psycho, directed by Hitchcock.
-More recently The Conjuring is pretty terrifying, and I’m looking forward to seeing the re-made IT. -Amy B
+My first was Jaws, and that stopped me wanting to swim for about five years.
+I think Halloween, with Jamie Lee Curtis, is terrifying.
+Then of course there’s the classic Psycho, directed by Hitchcock.
+More recently The Conjuring and It are pretty terrifying. – Amy B

 I love the cult classic Scream – it still manages to spook me every time!
 I still can’t walk into a row of empty bathroom stalls without being a bit scared!
 I also love Get Out! – Amy G

-Hands down The Orphan is my favourite horror/thriller, that movie’s twist still haunts me and now i’m permanently skeptical of children… – Michaela Bisset
+Hands down, The Orphan is my favourite horror/thriller; that movie’s twist still haunts me and now I’m permanently sceptical of children… – Michaela